k4tan/NHessian/README.md

 The interning works in the same way as the [Microsoft NameTable](https://docs.microsoft.com/en-us/dotnet/api/system.xml.nametable) class.
 If the same set of characters has already been encountered, the previously created string is returned.

-### `unsafe` code

-This library contains 3 unsafe code sections.
-1. `HessianStreamReader.ReadStringUnsafe`: UTF-8 parser
-2. `StringInternPool.TextEqualsUnsafe`: Compare char[] with string
-3. `StringInternPool.GetHashCodeUnsafe`: Calculate hashCode for char[]

-Using unsafe code speeds up utf-8 parsing and char comparison significantly.

-It might be worth exploring "safe" alternatives in the future.

 ## Dates
 .Net `DateTime` instances have one of the following kinds `Local`, `Utc` or `Unspecified`.